-- origin Place holder variable to comply with the interface - ret_angle (bool) Determines whether angles are returned alongside the distance.
+• origin - Place holder variable to comply with the interface

+• ret_angle (bool) - Determines whether angles are returned alongside the distance.
 If False only the distance to the origin is returned for each support point of the grid.
 If True, the distance and angles are returned.
 Note that in the case of spherical grids, this angle is zero by convention.

-Union[ndarray, Tuple[ndarray, ...]]

 '''

+Return type

+ndarray | Tuple[ndarray, ...]

-property radius: Union[float, Tuple[float, float]]
+property radius: float | Tuple[float, float]

-'''

 radius of the sphere

+Type

+float

+property state: Dict[str, Any]

+the state of the grid

+Type

 state

 property volume: float

 total volume of the grid

+Type

+float

-volume_from_radius(radius, dim)
+volume_from_radius (radius, dim)

 Return the volume of a sphere with a given radius

+Parameters

-- radius (float or ndarray) Radius of the sphere - dim (int) Dimension of the space float or ndarray
+• radius (float or ndarray) - Radius of the sphere

-Volume of the sphere
+• dim (int) - Dimension of the space

+Returns

+'''